KituIco/css-html-portfolio/README.md

-Created a simple portfolio with HTML only.
+Created a simple portfolio with HTML and CSS only.